KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

 Conventional monetization models include advertising, pay per download, in-app purchases, freemium, and subscriptions.

-For now, we will not use any monetization model; We will come back to this topic a little later in our project and we don't forget that the goal is also to make money.
+For now, we won't use any monetization model; We'll come back to this topic a little later in our project and we don't forget that the goal is also to make money.

 ### 4.5 Product & Technical Specifications